agakadela/agakadela/README.md

 - Volleyball was my first passion, teaching me about hard work and team spirit.
 Transitioning to tech was a big challenge.
 I know the doubts many women face when considering coding.
 Believe me, I've been there! 🏐  🏆

-- 🔭  That's why I founded the ✨ Coder Woman Project ✨ .
+- 🔭  That's why I founded the ✨ Coder Woman ✨ project.
 It's more than a project on my résumé.
 It's a movement.
-For every woman who's hesitated, wondered, or doubted—this is your tech revolution.
+For every woman who's hesitated, wondered, or doubted—this is your place.

 - Do you think coding is just a boys' club?
 Think again!
 With my Coder Woman project, I want to show that 👉 everyone can code 👈.
 To all the women questioning their tech potential: I'm here standing with you!